-Identifying and treating a dog with sensitive skin is a common problem many owners face – with some breeds like Maltese, Terriers, Labradors, Retrievers and often white dogs suffering ongoing itching, dryness, dermatitis and ‘hot spots’.
+Identifying and treating skin allergies in dogs is a common problem many owners face – with some breeds like Maltese, Terriers, Labradors, Retrievers and, often, white dogs suffering ongoing itching, dryness, dermatitis and ‘hot spots’.

-1. Itching – If your dog is constantly itching, and doesn’t have fleas – it is likely they have either dermatitis or a fungal infection.
+1. Itching – If your dog is constantly itching, and doesn’t have fleas – they may have dermatitis or a fungal infection.

 2. Dry, flaky skin: Just like humans, dogs can suffer from dry skin – particularly in Winter.
 You’ll see scaly or flaky skin under the coat.